tlevine/DataDive_Hackpads/readme.md

     nosetests

-We attempt to have this working on both Python 2.7 and Python 3.3.
+This works in both Python 2.7 and Python 3.3.